The Basics of Driving A Race Car Fast

 After spending a lifetime driving as fast as possible for a living as well as operating a racing school for the past several years, I guess I am qualified to provide my opinion on this.

-One thing that I have noted is how some drivers methodically try to learn the techniques that we teach, however later in the programs when they want to drive fast they forget all of the basics that we’ve been teaching and simply try to go fast.
-Obviously, this strategy is usually short-lived as the car usually ends up stopped and facing backwards on the racetrack!
+One thing that I have noted is how some drivers methodically try to learn the techniques that we teach.
+However, later in the programs, when they want to drive fast, they forget all of the basics that we’ve been teaching and simply try to go fast.
+Obviously, this strategy is usually short-lived as the car usually ends up stopped and facing backward on the racetrack!

-When you watch a road race you will not that the cars are all driving on the same part of the racetrack, usually in single file.
-This is because there is typically only one fast driving line around the track.
-There is a lot of theory on this subject that can explain what is the driving line, how to determine the best line etc, so I won’t get into details on this.
+When you watch a road race you will note that the cars are all driving on the same part of the racetrack, usually in a single file.
+This is because there is typically only one fast-driving line around the track.
+There is a lot of theory on this subject that can explain what is the driving line, how to determine the best line etc., so I won’t get into details on this.
 However, at our program, we assist the drivers by way of track markings to learn what is the fast line around the track.
-Our programs always begin with the drivers riding with an Coaches around the track in a support vehicle, then our students follow an Coaches for several laps driving our Formula Racecars.
+Our programs always begin with the drivers riding with Coaches around the track in a support vehicle, then our students follow Coaches for several laps driving our Formula Racecars.
 Our programs then provide the student the opportunity to drive on their own.

 Be a Racer!
 Book Now

 Drivers often comment that once they are driving on their own that following the correct line becomes a lot more difficult to follow, with many drivers making mistakes in their first laps.
 It is a lot different to be driving on your own versus following someone around the track.
 That is why we provide the student with a Follow the Coaches before they set out on their own.

 Lesson Two: If you deviate from the Driving Line, you will NEVER be as fast as if you follow it.
 Even if it means driving at a slower pace initially, getting to learn the driving line and following the same line each lap will ultimately lead you to faster times.